Will weather spoil your eclipse view? Here’s an early look | KRDO

 In the absence of reliable forecast data, meteorologists can look to history as another indicator for how clouds could act during the eclipse.
 But that doesn’t look promising, either.

-Historically, the highest concentration of clouds in early April has centered on the Northeast, with parts of the Midwest often more cloudy than clear, an analysis of more than 40 years of afternoon cloud cover data shows.
+Historically, the highest concentration of clouds in early April has centered on the Northeast, with parts of the Midwest often more cloudy than clear.

-Much of the South has equal odds of being cloudy or clear, while parts of Texas are typically more likely to have minimal cloud cover on the date.
+Much of the South has equal odds of being cloudy or clear, while parts of Texas and the Southwest are typically more likely to have minimal cloud cover on the date.

 Keep checking back for updates as the eclipse nears to see whether or not reality on April 8 is as clouded as history has proven to be.